-You can import photos from your computer, Facebook, Dropbox, or Flickr account.
+You can import photos from your computer, your stock photos database, Facebook, Dropbox, or Flickr account.

 It’s easier to just upload all of your images at once.
 That way, you’ll have everything in front of you while you’re working to create a cover photo.